-Other people still choose to find other sources of aftercare that may include private therapy sessions or groups dedicated to recovering people.
-Regardless of what your personal choice in aftercare may be, it’s important to find some form of aftercare to continue growing in recovery and avoid slipping back into active addiction through relapse.
+Other people still choose to find different sources of aftercare that may include private therapy sessions or groups dedicated to recovering people.
+Regardless of what your personal choice in aftercare may be, it’s important to find some form of it to continue growing and avoid slipping back into active addiction through relapse.
 Remember, if you’re not moving forward in recovery, you’re moving backward!

-Withdrawals are an extremely unfortunate aspect of addiction and physical dependence.
+Withdrawals are an aspect of addiction and physical dependence.
 Whenever any substance, whether prescription or illicit, is used and/or abused for a long period of time, the body develops a physical dependence on the substance to function properly.
-This is true whether it’s merely physical dependence or full-blown addiction.
+This is true whether it’s merely physical dependence or addiction.

 Withdrawals are a series of different symptoms the brain and body undergo as a result of the cessation of substance use.
 Whenever the substance that was being abused is suddenly removed, the body must go through an adjustment period to return to normalcy and regular functioning.
 This adjustment period is known as the withdrawal process, and it can be not only uncomfortable but also dangerous.